pdf-association/PDF2NormRefs/README.md

 - A Python script to calculate some basic metrics for any specific document [countLevels.py](scripts/countLevels.py).
 - A Python script to convert the machine-readable JSON to a 3D graph representation [JSONto3D.py](scripts/JSONto3D.py)

 As of November 2020, the references database contains 1172 documents (vertices of the graph).
-First level references mean the documents are directly referenced from ISO/DIS 32000-2.
+First level references mean the documents are directly referenced from ISO 32000-2:2020.
 Their references are called second level references and so on.
 The database contains:

--	The ISO 32000-2:202x (FDIS) specification, which has id=0 and serves as a root node of the graph.
+-	The ISO 32000-2:2020 specification, which has id=0 and serves as a root node of the graph.
 -	All (78 out of total 79) first level normative references, while one first level reference is available only in Japanese (JIS X.4051, Formatting rules for Japanese documents, 2004, reference id=72).
 -	All (210 out of total 210 second level normative references are processed), including those that were found inactive (withdrawn, obsoleted).
 -	Additional 1092 references of higher levels up to level 6.